Duart Castle

 Visiting Tips

-2: Be aware that the castle isn’t open in autumn or winter but there are lots of other places to visit to keep you busy on Mull, like Ben More and Iona Abbey.
+2: Be aware that the castle isn’t open in autumn or winter, but there are lots of other places to visit on Mull, like Ben More and Iona Abbey.

 Tourist Information

-The short walk around the castle is a great start and end point for your visit and it has lots of coves and shingle beaches for children to explore.
+A walk around the castle is a great starting point for your visit as it has lots of coves and shingle beaches for children to explore, so if they’ve been cooped up in a car, you might like to take a walk around the promontory to let them burn off some energy before heading inside.

-Arguably the highlight of a visit to Duart Castle is The Great Hall which boasts an impressive collection of family portraits and coats of arms, but keep a lookout for the enormous case of family silverware which must be worth a small fortune.
+Arguably the highlight of a visit to Duart Castle is the Great Hall which boasts an impressive collection of family portraits and coats of arms.
+Keep a lookout for the enormous case of family silverware, which must be worth a small fortune, as well as the detailed model of the castle

-There’s an interesting collection of weapons on display in this room to remind visitors of the castle’s importance as a defensive position, but before you leave check out the thickness of the walls as they’re 10 to 20 feet thick in places.
-No cannonball was going to bring this place down!
+There’s an interesting collection of weaponry on display in this room to remind visitors of the castle’s importance as a defensive position, but before you leave, check out the thickness of the walls, as they’re up to 20 feet thick in places.
+No cannonball was going to bring this place down back in the day!

-The final level of the castle leads onto an outside balcony that runs around its rooftops and it’s there where you’ll get some of the best views of your visit especially as you look north towards Tobermory, so make sure you have your camera at the ready.
+The final level of the castle leads to an outside balcony that runs around the rooftop where you’ll find stunning views, especially as you look north towards Tobermory, so make sure you have your camera at the ready.

-Finally, after you’ve explored both the inside of the castle and the castle grounds, you can head into the on-site café which has excellent homemade food available.
-There’s a gift shop next door as well which has a good selection of souvenirs that all relate to the MacLean’s and their castle.
+Finally, after you’ve explored both the inside of the castle and the castle grounds, you can head to the on-site café which has excellent homemade food at reasonable prices.
+There’s also a gift shop which has a good selection of souvenirs that all relate to Clan MacLean and Duart Castle.

 History

-Luckily for the MacLeans, a powerful storm swept in and destroyed three of the ships, with HMS Swan being sunk against the rocky outcrop on which Duart Castle sits.
-The remains of the warship are remarkably intact to this day and in recent years divers have been able to recover several artefacts from her broken hull.
+Luckily for the MacLeans, a powerful storm swept in and destroyed three of the ships, with HMS Swan being sunk against the castle’s rocky outcrop.
+The remains of the warship are still remarkably intact, and divers have been able to recover several artefacts from the broken hull.

 Things to Do

 Explore the Historic Duart Castle: Step back in time as you wander through the rooms of this 13th-century fortress.
 Each room bursts with history, showcasing artefacts and exhibits that tell the story of Clan Maclean.
-Expect to be captivated by the collection of clan relics, period furniture, and fascinating family memorabilia.
+The collection of historical furniture, fascinating family memorabilia, and clan relics is sure to captivate you.

-Stroll Around the Castle Grounds: The castle is surrounded by lush gardens and woodland, perfect for leisurely walks.
+Walk through the Castle Grounds: There are lush gardens and woodland all around the castle, making for leisurely strolls.
 The views from the grounds are stunning, with panoramic vistas of the Sound of Mull and the mainland beyond.
-Take a moment to appreciate the peace and tranquillity that the Scottish islands are famous for.
+Take a moment to appreciate the peace and tranquilly that the Scottish Islands are famous for.

 Participate in a Guided Tour: Duart Castle offers summertime tours that take visitors around the fortress’ many rooms as well as the beautiful land that surrounds it.
 Hear about the castle’s former occupants, its strategic military position, and the Cromwellian wrecks that lie just off the shore.